-Application : Departure
+Application Departure

-Explanation on : application of the practice
+Explanation on application of the

+practice

-Explanation for : departure The position of Chairman is currently vacant and the Board is still looking for a high calibre character to assume the oversight role.
+Explanation for departure The position of Chairman is currently vacant and the Board is still looking for a high calibre character to assume the oversight role.

 The Company is a relatively small sized company with only five (5) members on the Board.
 Currently, the Board deals with the Chief Executive Officer ("CEO") whose focus is on the day-to-day operation of the business.
 The Board collectively makes decisions pertaining to governance matters and business strategies.

 Nil.

-to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are requ to complete the columns ed to complete the columns below.
+Non-large companies are encouraged Plow.

-Measure :
+Measure

-Timeframe :
+Timeframe